 If you don’t carry uninsured / uninsured coverage, you’ll want to contact a Naples personal injury attorney right away.
 Never, ever accept money from the other driver.
 Since you likely have no idea what your injury costs will be, how much you’ll need to pay to cover medical expenses, and whether you’ll need to be compensated for the time you need to take off from work, it’s best to hold off and talk to a lawyer first.

 Naples car accident attorney you can trust

-For more information about how to handle a personal injury lawsuit with an uninsured or underinsured driver, call the Law Offices of Marc L. Shapiro today.
+For more information about how to handle a personal injury lawsuit with an uninsured or underinsured driver, call The Law Offices of Marc L. Shapiro, P.A. today.